Microsoft SQL Server: SQL CLR

 Microsoft SQL Server 2005 includes a component named SQL CLR ("Common Language Runtime") via which it integrates with .NET Framework.
 Unlike most other applications that use .NET Framework, SQL Server itself hosts the .NET Framework runtime, i.e., memory, threading and resource management requirements of .NET Framework are satisfied by SQLOS itself, rather than the underlying Windows operating system.
 SQLOS provides deadlock detection and resolution services for .NET code as well.
 With SQL CLR, stored procedures and triggers can be written in any managed .NET language, including C# and VB.NET.
 Managed code can also be used to define UDT's (user defined types), which can persist in the database.
 Managed code is compiled to CLI assemblies and after being verified for type safety, registered at the database.
 After that, they can be invoked like any other procedure.
 However, only a subset of the Base Class Library is available, when running code under SQL CLR.
 Most APIs relating to user interface functionality are not available.

 When writing code for SQL CLR, data stored in SQL Server databases can be accessed using the ADO.NET APIs like any other managed application that accesses SQL Server data.
 However, doing that creates a new database session, different from the one in which the code is executing.
 To avoid this, SQL Server provides some enhancements to the ADO.NET provider that allows the connection to be redirected to the same session which already hosts the running code.
 Such connections are called context connections and are set by setting context connection parameter to true in the connection string.
 SQL Server also provides several other enhancements to the ADO.NET API, including classes to work with tabular data or a single row of data as well as classes to work with internal metadata about the data stored in the database.
 It also provides access to the XML features in SQL Server, including XQuery support.
 These enhancements are also available in T-SQL Procedures in consequence of the introduction of the new XML Datatype (query, value, nodes functions).

-Services
+Service

 SQL Server also includes an assortment of add-on services.
 While these are not essential for the operation of the database system, they provide value added services on top of the core database management system.
 These services either run as a part of some SQL Server component or out-of-process as Windows Service and presents their own API to control and interact with them.